 Transferring residents do not have to meet the admission eligibility requirements pertaining to income or preference.
 However, the PHA may establish other standards for considering a transfer request [PH Occ GB, p.
 150].

-Except where reasonable accommodation is being requested, the PHA will only consider transfer requests from residents that meet the following requirements:
+Except where reasonable accommodation or an emergency transfer under VAWA is being requested, the PHA will only consider transfer requests from residents that meet the following requirements: